HNx1/miniconv/README.md

 # miniconv

-This library is designed to be a minimal implementation of a convolutional neural network (CNN) in Python with a little basic numpy.
+This library is designed to be a minimal implementation of a convolutional neural network (CNN) in Python with a little basic numpy for random numbers and matrix convenience.

 ### Usage